Cultural transformation: role and tasks of executive management

 The culture of a company is defined by the sum of all behaviors in that organization.

-To develop the desired culture, Managing Directors initiate cultural change to establish new values, behaviors and norms to better address business challenges.
+In order to develop the desired culture, managing directors initiate a cultural change.
+They want to establish new values, behaviours and norms in order to better master business challenges.

 Only few Managing Directors are aware of what this transformation also requires of them.